Frodo-Web/frodo-tips/linux-admin/rabbitmq.md

 - Message Routing Isolation
 - Ease of Management and Monitoring <br>

+In RabbitMQ, you can limit resources for a specific virtual host by setting various policies.
+Resource limitations can include constraints on message TTL (Time To Live), maximum length of queues, maximum number of connections, and more.
+These limitations help in preventing resource exhaustion and managing the behavior of messaging entities within a virtual host.

 An Example of Policy on all queues (.*) in virtual host my_host:
 ````
 rabbitmqctl add_vhost my_vhost